fenago/machine-learning-essentials-module1/lab_guides/lab_5.md

 ![](./images/da/Aspose.Words.8e0affcc-ac68-4184-94d3-69ce9332cabb.374.png)

-In the following code, we create a *Scikit-Learn* Imputer object with the strategy set to “median” (numeric variable) and “*most\_frequent*” (categorical variables) number.
+In the following code, we create a *Scikit-Learn* Imputer object with the strategy set to "median" (numeric variable) and "*most\_frequent*" (categorical variables) number.
 Subsequently, we then train this object on the numeric and category data (using *imputer.fit*) and use it to fill in the missing values in both the numeric and category data (using *imputer.transform*).
 This means that the missing values in the numeric and category data are filled with the corresponding median and mode values.

 Import the *Scikit-Learn* package before we start the imputation process.